“Education is what remains after one has forgotten what one has learned in school.” – Albert Einstein

 - nurture cybersecurity leadership,

-- cooperate with other colleges in the University System of Maryland and with the USM Board of Regents.
+- cooperate with other colleges in the University System of Maryland to address the dangers of COVID-19.

 Ford also provided advice on creation of UMUC Ventures Incorporated, a non-profit company wholly owned by UMUC which owns for-profit entities (HelioCampus and AccelerED).
 These corporations are designed to monetize innovations, generate revenue to hold down tuition costs, and provide scholarship assistance for adult working students.